 IMPACT

-By giving the federal government sweeping authority over private land, the 2023 WOTUS rule threatens economic growth, hinders job creation and raises the costs of goods and services for American families.
+By giving the federal government sweeping authority over private land, the 2023 WOTUS rule would have threatened economic growth, hindered job creation and raised the costs of goods and services for American families.
+Fortunately, the U.S. Supreme Court invalidated much of the 2023 WOTUS rule as it deemed the significant nexus test illegal in its Sackett v.
+EPA decision.

 Threatens key projects to update America’s aging infrastructure